corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/manual.md

 ### Topic Creation by Scripting

-Alternatively, the Corda CLI can be used to generate a shell script which may then be reviewed before executing against the broker.
+Alternatively, the Corda CLI can generate a shell script which you should review before executing against the broker.
 The shell script makes use of the `kafka-topic.sh` script provided with a Kafka installation.

 The Corda CLI command looks as follows: